Mock catalogues of emission line galaxies based on the local mass density in dark-matter only simulations: Methods

 For comparison and validation of our mock catalogs, we use the publicly available IllustrisTNG simulations \citep{Nelson2019,Pillepich2018,Nelson2018,Springel2018, Naiman2018,Marinacci2018}, which are based on the moving-mesh code \textsc{AREPO} \citep{Springel2010a}.
 Among the IllustrisTNG simulation suite, we use the largest-volume dark-matter only simulation, TNG300-1-Dark run (hereafter, TNG300-D), which covers the comoving volume of $(205 \, \hMpc)^3$.
 The particle mass is $m_\mathrm{p} = 5.9 \times 10^7 \, h^{-1} \, \Msun$ and thus the simulation contains halos with virial masses $> 10^{10} \, \Msun$, where the lower bound corresponds to a typical smallest halo hosting ELGs.
 Furthermore, we utilise the simulated ELG catalogue created with stellar population synthesis code \textsc{P\'EGASE-3} \citep{Fioc2019} with full physics TNG300-1 run \citep[also see][for the method of generating mock ELGs from the IllustrisTNG simulation data]{Osato2021}, which includes various galaxy formation physics.
-From this catalog, we construct \HA and \OII ELG samples by selecting ELGs from the ranked list of line luminosities with the number density cuts $1.6 \times 10^{-3} \, ( \hMpc )^{-3}$ for \HA ELGs and $2.6 \times 10^{-3} \, ( \hMpc )^{-3}$ for \OII ELGs.
+From this catalogue, we construct \HA and \OII ELG samples by selecting ELGs from the ranked list of line luminosities with the number density cuts $1.6 \times 10^{-3} \, ( \hMpc )^{-3}$ for \HA ELGs and $2.6 \times 10^{-3} \, ( \hMpc )^{-3}$ for \OII ELGs.
 The corresponding luminosity cuts are $1.10 \times 10^{42} \, \mathrm{erg} \, \mathrm{s}^{-1}$ for \HA ELGs and $5.01 \times 10^{41} \, \mathrm{erg} \, \mathrm{s}^{-1}$ for \OII ELGs.
 These selection criteria are determined so that the large-scale bias is matched to that of mock ELGs (see the next paragraph).
-The dust attenuation effect is taken into account for the line luminosities.
+The dust attenuation effect is taken into account for the line luminosities, and thus the values above correspond to ``observed'' luminosities.

+For comparison, we also construct a mock luminous red galaxy (LRG) sample.
+In principle, LRGs are stellar mass limited sample in contrast to ELGs, which constitute star formation rate limited sample.
+We define the mock LRG samples as a sample of massive subhalos in TNG300-D and Large simulations which are composed of subhalos with the mass larger than $10^{13} \, h^{-1} \, \Msun$.
+Note that (sub)halos are identified with \textsc{Subfind} algorithm \citep{Springel2001}.
+The number density of the LRG samples is $n_\mathrm{LRG} = 1.81 \times 10^{-4} \, (\hMpc)^{-3}$ for TNG300-D and $n_\mathrm{LRG} = 2.58 \times 10^{-4} \, (\hMpc)^{-3}$ for Large, which are roughly consistent with a target number density of LRGs at $z\sim 1$ for the DESI survey \citep{DESI2016a}.